OSVTAC/project-recommendations/index.md

 # Open Source Voting System Project Recommendations

-(Approved by OSVTAC on October 19, 2017.)
+(Approved by OSVTAC on November 16, 2017.)

-Last update: November 4, 2017
+Last update: December 11, 2017

 **Note: these recommendations are a work in progress and not yet complete.**